waltont8/AdventOfCode2022/README.md

 #    #  # #    #  # # #  #  # #    #  #
 #    ###  ####  ### #  # #  # #### #  #
 ```

+## Day 11: Monkey in the Middle
+That was a very strange question.
+Didn't take too long to remember how megaparsec works.
+Took ages to debug.
+Part 2 was just a guess, I didn't base it on any reasoning.
+Seems to work...